KumarS14/SQL-Databases-Shop-Manager-Challenge/design_documents/two_table_design.md

 ```
 # EXAMPLE

-1. Can one artist have many albums?
+1. Can one order have many items?
 YES
-2. Can one album have many artists?
+2. Can one item have many orders?
 NO

 -> Therefore,
--> An artist HAS MANY albums
+-> An order HAS MANY items
--> An album BELONGS TO an artist
+-> An item BELONGS TO an order

--> Therefore, the foreign key is on the albums table.
+-> Therefore, the foreign key is on the items table.
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*